nvpro-samples/vk_video_samples/README.md

 # VK_VULKAN_VIDEO

-This project conatins two Vulkan Video sample applications which demonstrate video decoding and encoding, respectively.
-These samples can be independently compiled.
-Instructions on how to build either the encoder or decoder sample are present within each respective folder.
+This project contains two Vulkan Video sample applications which demonstrate video decoding and encoding, respectively.
+Instructions on how to build either the encoder or decoder sample are present within the root folder.

 ## VK_VIDEO_DECODE

 ![vk_video_decode](vk_video_decoder/doc/VideoDecode.png)

-This project is a Vulkan Video Sample Application demonstrating an end-to-end, all-Vulkan, processing of h.264/5 compressed video content.
-The application decodes the  h.264/5 compressed content using an HW accelerated decoder, the decoded YCbCr frames are processed with Vulkan Graphics and then presented via the Vulkan WSI.
+This project is a Vulkan Video Sample Application demonstrating an end-to-end, all-Vulkan, processing of h.264/5, AV1 compressed video content.
+The application decodes the compressed content using an HW accelerated decoder, the decoded YCbCr frames are processed with Vulkan Graphics and then presented via the Vulkan WSI.

 Currently, the sample application supports Linux and Windows10 operating systems.